How to Get on Spotify Playlists in 2026 Without the “Payola”

 3. Audio Analysis: Sonicly Fingerprinting

-Alright, so this is where it gets extremely technical.
-Every track you upload to Spotify is ran through an automated audio analysis system.
-Imagine it as the platform is listening to your music and taking notes.
-42 different musical measurements, to be exact.
-These metrics create what’s called a sonic profile.
-Things like, tempo, key, time signature, energy levels, whether it sounds happy or sad (they call that “valence”), how danceable it is, how acoustic versus electronic.
-All of it gets quantified on a scale.
+Every track you upload to Spotify is run through an automated audio analysis system.
+This measures 42 different sonic characteristics of your music.
+Tempo, key, time signature, energy levels, whether it sounds happy or sad (they call that “valence”), how danceable it is, and if it’s acoustic or electronic.
+All of it gets quantified and becomes your track’s “sonic profile.“

 The 42 Key Metrics your track is analysed for include: